man-myth/e-commerce-laravel/README.md

 - add to cart (looged in or not logged in)
 - [x] only admin can add items
 - admin can update or delete a product
-- only logged in users can comment
+- only logged in users who bought the product can comment once
+- view comments images, summary of stars
+- add payment
+- [x] sort by categories

 SCHEMA